privacysandbox/protected-auction-services-docs/debugging_protected_audience_api_services.md

     request destination.

 ## Debugging data
-Bidding and Auction servers can be built in 2 [build_flavor](https://github.com/privacysandbox/bidding-auction-servers/blob/e40a4fccdce168379189ab7b6b87b55b1e3f736d/BUILD#L163), `prod` and `non_prod`, only `prod` image can pass attestation and decrypt production request, but `non_prod` have more debugging methods with requests with fake encryption.
+Bidding and Auction servers can be built in 2 [build_flavor](https://github.com/privacysandbox/bidding-auction-servers/blob/e40a4fccdce168379189ab7b6b87b55b1e3f736d/BUILD#L163), `prod` and `non_prod`.
+Only `prod` images can pass attestation and work in production (i.e. decrypt live traffic requests). production request, but `non_prod` have more debugging methods with requests with fake encryption.

+Debugging data consists of the following:
 1. Verbose logs

     This is the verbose logs from the B&A code.
     - Export channel
-      - In `prod`, they are only exported through Open Telemetry log, which can be viewed in cloud log explorer.
+      - In `prod`, verbose logs are exported through [Open Telemetry log](https://opentelemetry.io/docs/concepts/signals/logs/), which can be viewed in cloud log explorer.
       - In `non_prod`, they are also printed in stderr.

     - Log types
       - System logs:
-        These logs are not related to user device request, they are always exported in both `prod` and `non_prod`.
+        These logs are not related to user device request, they are always exported in both `prod` and `non_prod` builds.
       - Request logs:
         These logs are the result of server processing encrypted request.
-With `prod`, they are only exported for [AdTech consented debugging](#adtech-consented-debugging).
-With `non_prod`, they are always exported.
+In `prod` builds, these are only exported for [AdTech consented debugging](#adtech-consented-debugging) requests.
+In `non_prod` builds, they are always exported.

-    Each server has `PS_VERBOSITY` flag, which sets the verbosity level.
-High `PS_VERBOSITY` can slow down the `non_prod` server, because there can be large volume of request logs at high QPS, `PS_VERBOSITY` should be `<=3` in this case.
+    Each server has `PS_VERBOSITY` flag, which sets the verbosity level of the output logs.
+A higher verbosity will give more logging data, but can also slow down request processing.
+This is especially relevant in `non_prod` builds because there can be large volume of request logs.
+At high QPS, we recommend setting `PS_VERBOSITY`   `<=3`.

 2. Event message